July 30, 2025

 Keep it focused.
 Don’t summarize the whole experience.
 Zoom in on a single scene that represents the whole arc.

 Now step back.
 What did that moment mean to you?
-What insight did it give you into medicine, yourself, or the people you want to serve?
+Did it give you more insight into medicine, yourself, or the people you want to serve?

 End with momentum.
-How will what you learned shape you as a future physician?
-How will this experience inform how you interact with patients, lead teams, or advocate for change?
+Describe how what you learned will shape you as a future physician.
+How will this experience inform how you interact with patients or advocate for change?

 Tie it forward.
 Show that this wasn’t just a memory.
 It’s the foundation of the doctor you’re becoming.